meilisearch/specifications/text/0096-auto-batching.md

 Meilisearch can automatically group consecutive asynchronous `documentAddition` or `documentPartial` tasks for the same index via an automatic batching mechanism.

-The user can enable this auto-batching behavior through various command flag options.
+The user can disable this auto-batching behavior.
+See [3.2.
+Auto-batching mechanisms options](#32-auto-batching-mechanisms-options) section.

 ## 2. Motivation